mongodb/docs-c/source/docs-libmongoc/mongoc_uri_t.rst

 Connection Pool Options
 -----------------------

-These options govern the behavior of a :symbol:`mongoc_client_pool_t`.
-They are ignored by a non-pooled :symbol:`mongoc_client_t`.
+These options govern the behavior of a :ref:`mongoc_client_pool_t`.
+They are ignored by a non-pooled :ref:`mongoc_client_t`.

 ========================================== ================================= =========================================================================================================================================================================================================================
 Constant                                   Key                               Description
 ========================================== ================================= =========================================================================================================================================================================================================================
-MONGOC_URI_MAXPOOLSIZE                     maxpoolsize                       The maximum number of clients created by a :symbol:`mongoc_client_pool_t` total (both in the pool and checked out).
+MONGOC_URI_MAXPOOLSIZE                     maxpoolsize                       The maximum number of clients created by a :ref:`mongoc_client_pool_t` total (both in the pool and checked out).
 The default value is 100.
-Once it is reached, :symbol:`mongoc_client_pool_pop` blocks until another thread pushes a client.
+Once it is reached, :ref:`mongoc_client_pool_pop` blocks until another thread pushes a client.
 MONGOC_URI_MINPOOLSIZE                     minpoolsize                       Deprecated.
 This option's behavior does not match its name, and its actual behavior will likely hurt performance.
 MONGOC_URI_MAXIDLETIMEMS                   maxidletimems                     Not implemented.
 MONGOC_URI_WAITQUEUEMULTIPLE               waitqueuemultiple                 Not implemented.